Brussels at a Glance

-Foreign residents also include many international students, immigrants, or expats who decided to keep living in Brussels and adopted Belgian citizenship.
-This might account for the strange fact that, although about 70% of the population consists of Belgian nationals, the percentage of inhabitants who have either French or Dutch as their first language is actually lower.
+Many people who originally came to Brussels from other countries have decided to stay and have adopted Belgian citizenship.
+This might account for the strange fact that, although about 70% of the population of Brussels consists of Belgian nationals, the percentage of inhabitants who have either French or Dutch as their first language is actually lower.

-The city is officially bilingual, so people living in Brussels get by with either French or Dutch.
+The city is officially bilingual, so it is possible to get by with either French or Dutch.
 However, most residents actually speak both languages.
 The city has gradually transformed from being a Dutch-speaking region to becoming a predominantly French-language territory, which has caused considerable resentment among the Flemish populace.
 Due to the many expats living in Brussels, English is increasingly heard on the streets as well.

 The residents of Brussels are blessed (or cursed) with an urban architecture comprising various styles, from medieval to postmodern.
 Flemish townhouses stand side by side with impressive Art Nouveau buildings, and postmodern edifices dominate the European Quarter.

-When it comes to art, there is something for everyone living in Brussels: Over 100 museums and large collections of Flemish paintings cater to serious-minded culture enthusiasts.
+There is no lack of museums either: over 100 museums and large collections of Flemish paintings cater to serious-minded culture enthusiasts.
 Moreover, the famous Belgium Comic Strip Center ensures that characters such as Lucky Luke, Tintin, Gaston Lagaffe, and the Marsupilami enjoy eternal life in Brussels, their place of birth.
 You will also spot large frescos of popular cartoon characters on buildings throughout the city.